yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

    .. note::

       |__PART_FAMILY_DEVICE_NAMES__| supports the ability to wakeup using pad
-      based wake event ONLY in Deep Sleep.
+      based wake event ONLY in DeepSleep.
 During active system usage, even if the wake_enable bit is set the system will be unresponsive to any wakeup activity on that pad.